 Two words most people do not want to hear in one sentence are the words cast iron and rust.
 Others among us do not really understand if Dutch ovens do rust.
 So do Dutch ovens rust?

-Unfortunately, yes, they can rust because they are constructed of cast-iron.
+Unfortunately, this is because generally seasoned Dutch ovens are constructed of cast iron.
 Despite valiant efforts by inventors and innovators to mitigate this problem, the harsh reality is that Dutch ovens do rust and the onus is ultimately on you the owner to maintain or restore the cast-iron cooker once nature has intervened.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases made on my website.
 If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.